korzen-nv/Cosmos-H-Surgical/transfer/README.md

 This project will download and install additional third-party open source software projects.
 Review the license terms of these open source projects before use.

-NVIDIA Cosmos source code is released under the [Apache 2 License](https://www.apache.org/licenses/LICENSE-2.0).
+Cosmos-H-Surgical source code is released under the [Apache 2 License](https://www.apache.org/licenses/LICENSE-2.0).

-NVIDIA Cosmos models are released under the [NVIDIA Open Model License](https://www.nvidia.com/en-us/agreements/enterprise-software/nvidia-open-model-license).
-For a custom license, please contact [cosmos-license@nvidia.com](mailto:cosmos-license@nvidia.com).
+Cosmos-H-Surgical models are released under the [NVIDIA License](https://developer.download.nvidia.com/licenses/NVIDIA-OneWay-Noncommercial-License-22Mar2022.pdf?t=eyJscyI6ImdzZW8iLCJsc2QiOiJodHRwczovL3d3dy5nb29nbGUuY29tLyIsIm5jaWQiOiJzby15b3V0LTg3MTcwMS12dDQ4In0=).
+You are responsible for ensuring that your use of NVIDIA AI Foundation Models complies with all applicable laws.